plotly/academy/_react/6-testing.md

   bio: Max is the creator of <a href="https://github.com/mxstbr/react-boilerplate">react-boilerplate</a>, one of the most popular react starter kits, the co-creator of <a href="https://github.com/carteb/carte-blanche">Carte Blanche</a> and he co-organises the React.js Vienna Meetup.
 He works as an Open Source Developer at <a href="http://thinkmill.com.au">Thinkmill</a>, where he takes care of <a href="http://keystonejs.com">KeystoneJS</a>.
 ---

+Testing apps is something that a lot of developers _should_ be doing, but a lot of them don't.
+It has a bunch of really nice benefits:

+1. **You catch bugs before they happen.** The obvious out of the bunch, but nontheless very important.
+We all make mistakes, and with an automated test suite (an array of tests) we make sure no users has to ever see those!
+2. **Tests are executable documentation.** This is in my opinion the biggest benefit.
+With a function that is well tested you can immediately figure out what it's used for, how you should use it and what to expect it to do!
+No more tedious documentation writing.
+3. **Tests save time.** This might be a bit counterintuitive, since writing tests takes away time you'd spend writing your app.
+But then you still have to do Q&A, manual testing to make sure you didn't break something else with a change!
+Automated tests save so much time that would be spent manually doing Q&A and finding bugs!
+4. **You will write better code.** Some code is harder to test, some easier.
+You'll start writing easier testable code, which automatically is better code!

+With this in mind, there's no way we could not test our application!
+Let's get started!

 ## Unit testing

-Unit testing is the practice of testing the smallest possible *units* of our code, functions.
+Unit testing is the practice of testing the smallest possible *units* of our code.
+In JavaScript, those are functions.
 We run our tests and automatically verify that our functions do the thing we expect them to do.
 We assert that, given a set of inputs, our functions return the proper values and handle problems.

 We'll be using the <a target="_blank" href="https://facebook.github.io/jest/">Jest</a> test framework by facebook.
 It was written to help test react apps, and is perfect for that purpose!
 It makes writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.